DepoXy/tig-newtons/README.md

   following actions.

-- To act on a range of commits, first use the `[` command to select one end of then range, then use `]` to select the other end.
+- To act on a range of commits, first use the `[` command to select one end of the range, then use `]` to select the other end.
 Finally, select the target commit and press `\` to perform one of the following actions: